Produodopa

 The pharmaceutical company, AbbVie, developed Produodopa.

 Parkinson’s UK gave evidence on the benefit of the treatment for people with Parkinson’s.
-This was to 2 organisations that approve new treatments in the UK: NICE (National Institute for Clinical Excellence) and SMC (Scottish Medicines Consortium).
+This was to 2 organisations that approve new treatments in the UK: NICE (National Institute for Health and Care Excellence) and SMC (Scottish Medicines Consortium).